Instruction Tuning on Public Government and Cultural Data for Low-Resource Language: a Case Study in Kazakh: Introduction

 Building instruction datasets from scratch is costly, making large-scale manual data collection impractical for many low-resource languages.
 To address this, we adopt an LLM-assisted dataset generation approach \cite{liu-etal-2022-wanli,cahyawijaya2023instructalign,zhang-etal-2024-llm-assisted}, followed by full human validation.
 Specifically, we use a single-prompt method where LLMs process high-quality unlabeled text from public government and cultural sources to extract both factual information and corresponding instructions.
 These domains are highly relevant for real-world applications, but remain underexplored for instruction-tuning, particularly in the context of government data.

 To demonstrate the effectiveness of this approach, we introduce an instruction-tuning dataset for Kazakh that integrates both institutional\footnote{Our study incorporates administrative, procedural, legal, structural, and other government-related types of information.} (\texttt{GovSet}) and cultural (\texttt{CultSet}) domains.
 We choose Kazakh as our case study because it remains underrepresented in NLP \citep{joshi-etal-2020-state}, despite having approximately 20 million speakers.
 Prior research on Kazakh NLP has primarily focused on classic tasks such as named entity recognition \cite{yeshpanov-etal-2022-kaznerd} and sentiment analysis \cite{yeshpanov2024kazsandra}, leaving more advanced applications like instruction tuning, largely unexplored.
-Our contributions are as follows: \begin{compactitem}